VampToshikazu/VampToshikazu/README.md

 - =★ i say slurs i can reclaim
 - =★ use tone tags around me (dont be excessive tho)
 - =★ may come off as mean or blunt at times
-- =★ i forget to respond & can be VERY distant at times
+- =★ i forget to respond
+- =★ Can be very distant/clingy
-- =★ i get burnout when interacting and go quiet often, or just leave
+- =★ i get burnout when interacting and go quiet/not talk as much, or just leave all together
 - =★ i have shitty memory so i apologize if i forget who you are on pt
 - =★ i am socially awkward, i have a hard time interacting so you'll probably have to interact first
-- =★ Dont vent to me
+- =★ Dont vent to me, friends are ok just dont expect me to be great at comforting
 - =★ No nsfw jokes specifically towards me
 - =★ Dont like my irls/kins? block or hide me and move on ^_^